savannahtech/george-react-test/README.md

 This application was deployed to Vercel from a personal github project.

-The deploy scrip on vercel is `npx nx run task-manager:build` and deploys the output `dist/` accordingly!
+The deploy script on vercel is `npx nx run task-manager:build` and deploys the output `dist/` accordingly!

 Environment variables was set for the database connection string.

 The project uses Postgress db!

+## App features!

+1. Added a `shared-UI` library for components to be used accrosed the entire workspace
+2. Added a `shared-types` library for shared types to be used on both frontend and backend
+3. Added a `utils library` to provide basic utility functions accross the entire workspace
+4. Implemented `Infinite-scroll on frontend app`

 ## Set up CI!